Comparing the Stacks

 Web GUIs and Libraries...

 ...are stuck in the stone age move beyond standard HTML with TiTe.
-Provide an intuitive shell, and do the heavy-lifting for the web designer.
-Provide simple integration with the provided components, like the new
+Present an intuitive shell, and do the heavy-lifting for web designers.
+Provide useful components, like the new

 <area> tag and the by-example helpsystem - populated simply by adding